 Don’t hesitate to use the contacts of your prospects’ former landlords, which they indicated in the application.
-As a rule, current landlords ask briefly, if the tenants paid on time and whether they gave a notice about moving out.
-However, you have to be more specific, if you want to get a comprehensive information about your prospective residents.
+As a rule, current landlords ask briefly, if the tenants paid on time and whether they gave notice about moving out.
+However, you have to be more specific, if you want to get a piece of comprehensive information about your prospective residents.
 Here are the questions you can ask their previous landlords:

 Were there any late payments?

 Did the tenants receive their security deposit when they were moving out?
 If not, why?

 Are there any current major tenants’ debts involved?

 Would a landlord rent out the property to these tenants again?

 What is more, you can also contact the tenants’ employer to make sure that your prospects are capable of paying rent.
 Not all people are ready to share their salary history details with potential landlords.
 In such a case you can find out that the applicant is currently employed by receiving proof from the company.